evidentlyai/evidently/docs/book/integrations/notebook-environments.md

 report.show(mode='inline')
 ```

-Here is a complete example of how you can call the report in e.g. Databricks environment:
+Here is a complete example of how you can call the report:

 ```python
 report = Report(metrics=[